nealrs/BootResume/README.md

 -------------------
 BootRésumé turns long winded, bullet heavy résumés into streamlined static webpages, highlighting your skills & accomplishments.
 All dependencies are pulled via CDN to minimize load time & page weight.

-Because BR is built on Bootstrap, it's mobile ready out of the box and easy to modify.
+Because BR is built on Bootstrap 2.3.2 & Font Awesome, it's mobile ready out of the box and easy to modify.

 How to use BootRésumé
 ---------------------